Episode 282

 The jury, though, didn't buy it.

-They cited the feeble attempt at suicide, the inconsistencies in Jennifer's police interview compared to her psych interviews, and even witnessed testimony from from her employer who remembered Jennifer saying she could just kill her kids during a conversation about being late for work because of them.
+They cited the feeble attempt at suicide, the inconsistencies in Jennifer's police interview compared to her psych interviews, and even witnessed testimony from her employer, who remembered Jennifer saying she could just kill her kids during a conversation about being late for work because of them.

 To top it off, even if Jennifer had been suffering an acute psychotic episode that day, under Michigan law, if that episode is triggered by drinking alcohol, it's not a defense.

-Jennifer asked for her brain to be erased, and I'm sure those officers wish for the very same thing.
+Jennifer asked for her brain to be erased, and I'm sure those officers wished for the very same thing.

 They remember seeing the two little girls laying side by side in their small bedroom, surrounded by their toys, their books, their artwork, and even photos of them smiling with their mom.